peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-11 It's Hard to Dance.md

 	- Lysanderoth says that she probably won't be able to do so because of its corrosive influence
 	- Oz insists that she will be able to remove it, but Hymn doesn't relent
 	- Arthur asks if he can have the sword, and Oz is in for the idea of someone holding the curse so that she could remove it from them
+	- Lysanderoth asks Oz if she can speak to [[Lore/Goathead\|Goathead]], but she says that he would probably tell her to take it
 - Hymn drops Levitate on Oz and casts it on the sword instead
 - The sword suddenly grows pair of huge burly arms that reach out towards the party
 - As the head emerges, Mabel uses her [[Inventory/Paintbrush Staff\|Paintbrush Staff]] to hit it like a golf ball away from the party, but the exposed parts alone are too heavy to do so